ddella/FakeAPI/docker.md

 <a name="readme-top"></a>

-# Run a standalone container of FakeAPI and Redis
+# Run a standalone FakeAPI and Redis container
 Start the FakeAPI and Redis containers in a custom network, to have Docker's DNS for name resolution.
 In this example. the network is `backend`.
 Use an appropriate `hostname` if you start multiple containers.
 The logs and page visited will print the `hostname`.
 That will help identify the container you are hitting, in case you have a load balancer.
 Remember my primary goal is to test API Gateways, Reverse Proxy and load balancer.

 ## Run the project with HTTP